NUCAPS/SBC-demo/README.md

 ### Author: Rebekah Esmaili

 ---
+Originally presented at the Oct 13, 2022 Satellite Book Club seminar.

 This very short tutorial will show the basic steps to accessing GOES-16 data on AWS and make an image of the [Sandwich RGB](https://www.star.nesdis.noaa.gov/goes/documents/SandwichProduct.pdf)!

 This demo will cover: